 Canada, mercifully, has been spared the number of hate-fuelled mass-murders now commonplace in other countries.
 Yet it can’t be ignored that the horrific vehicular attack that killed 10 people—eight women and two men—in Toronto last week triggered a sickening déjà-vu when news broke that it appeared to have been motivated by hatred of women.
 This country’s most notorious modern-day mass murder—Marc Lépine’s slaughter of 14 female engineering students at Université de Montréal’s École Polytechnique in 1989—was driven by a misogynistic rage: Lépine ordered men out of a classroom, shouted “You’re all a bunch of feminists, and I hate feminists!,” then opened fire with a semi-automatic rifle he later turned on himself.

-The country bears deep scars from that attack, in good part because Lépine’s hatred of women, clearly spelled out in a suicide note that included the names of 19 high-profile feminists he intended to slay, was dismissed as mental instability, not terrorism as defined by the Criminal Code of Canada: an act committed “in whole or in part for a political, religious or ideological purpose, objective or cause” with “the intention of intimidating the public.”
+The country bears deep scars from that attack, in good part because Lépine’s hatred of women, specifically “feminists,” as clearly spelled out in a suicide note that included the names of 19 high-profile feminists he intended to slay, was dismissed as mental instability, not terrorism as defined by the Criminal Code of Canada: an act committed “in whole or in part for a political, religious or ideological purpose, objective or cause” with “the intention of intimidating the public.”
 A blueprint for reducing violence against women proposed in its wake was ignored.

 Last week, almost three decades later, similar women-resenting intent emerged in a Facebook post attributed to 25-year-old Alek Minassian, now facing 10 charges of first-degree murder and 13 of attempted murder.
 Minassian paid homage to a more recent misogynist terrorist: Elliot Rodger, the 22-year-old University of California, Santa Barbara student who killed six, including himself, and injured 14 in 2014 fuelled by anger he was an “unkissed virgin.”
 Rodger became a cult figure among “incels” (short, as most Canadians now know, for “involuntary celibates”), a fringe group of men who congregate online to vent frustration that women (or “Staceys”) deny them sex; they also revile sexually active men (“Chads”).
 Incel communities exist as a particularly virulent strain in the “manosphere,” the informal network of “masculinist” communities populated by marginalized, angry young men: Reddit banned them for endorsing rape and torture of women.
 Minassian identified himself as an incel insurgent in his post: “The Incel Rebellion has already begun!
 We will overthrow all the Chads and Stacys!”